'Doom loop' tying European banks and governments reinforced

 But the European Banking Authority (EBA), the European Union’s banking watchdog, said on Monday the share of bonds issued by sovereigns under stress held by their domestic banks had “increased markedly” between December 2010 and June 2013.

-The net exposure of the leading banks to sovereign debt fell 9 percent in 2011 but then rose 9.3 percent to 1.59 trillion euros ($2.19 trillion) in the 18 months to June this year, data released by the EBA showed.
+The net exposure of banks to sovereign debt fell 9 percent in 2011 but then rose 9.3 percent in the 18 months to June this year, data released by the EBA showed.

 Regulators partly blame a move by banks to rein in cross-border activity and build up new liquidity buffers made up predominantly of government debt as a way of reducing risk.